List of Kentucky supplemental roads and rural secondary highways (200–299): KY 291

 Kentucky Route 291 is a 6.302 mi rural secondary highway in western Hopkins County.
 The highway begins at KY 70 (Beulah Road) south of Dalton.
 KY 291 follows Dalton Road north to Dalton, where the route meets the east end of KY 1294 (Government Road).
 The highway continues east and then veers north to cross Lick Creek and head to its terminus at KY 109 (Rabbit Ridge Road).

 KY 294

 Kentucky Route 294 is a 2.909 mi supplemental road in southern Todd County.
-The highway begins at the Tennessee state line where Tylertown Road, which approaches the state line at a shallow angle from the southwest, begins to run on top of the state line.
+The highway begins at the Tennessee state line where Tylertown Road, which approaches the state line at a shallow angle from the southwest inside Montgomery County, begins to run on top of the state line.
 KY 294 follows Graysville Road along the state line, then curves north and then east to cross Spring Creek.
-The highway continues east to its terminus at KY 181 (Greenville Road) at the west city limit of Guthrie.
+The highway continues east to its terminus at KY 181 (Guthrie Road) at the west city limit of Guthrie.